Self-Guided Walking Tour in Baden-Baden

 7. 7

-Kurhaus in Baden Baden, stop 7 on the self-guided walking tour
+Kurhaus (Kurhaus Baden-Baden), stop 7 on the self-guided walking tour

 The promenade delivers you to the social center of old Baden-Baden.
 The Kurhaus is a long neoclassical block with a colonnade of Corinthian columns, designed by Friedrich Weinbrenner in the early 19th century, and behind the grand facade sits the casino that made the town famous.
 Marlene Dietrich called it the most beautiful casino in the world.
 The building and gardens are free to wander.
 To see the gaming rooms you either gamble (classic gaming entry €5, jacket required for men) or take a guided morning tour for €10, which is the painless way to see the gilt-and-chandelier interiors without risking a cent.
 Open around the clock as a building.
 Stand on the lawn out front for the classic head-on shot.
 From here, walk a short way north along the Kurgarten to the colonnade on your right.